manishsingh27/TokenBasedAuth/README.md

     stdedu - Resource Server application.

-Please go to this link http://proficientblog.com/microservices-security/ to under the basic of token base security, Oauth2, OpenID Connect and Gateway pattern.
+Please go to this link http://proficientblog.com/microservices-security/ to understand the basic of token base security, Oauth2, OpenID Connect and Gateway pattern.